MonolithProjects/ansible-github_actions_runner/README.md

 ## Requirements

-* Weekly tested on:
-  * CentOS/RHEL 7,8
-  * Debian 9,10
-  * Fedora 31,32
-  * Ubuntu 16,18,20

-  **Note:** Fedora 32 and Ubuntu 20 must use Ansible 2.9.8+.
-Other distros/releases will work also with older 2.8.0+ Ansible.

 * System must have access to the GitHub.

 * The role require Personal Access Token for the GitHub user.
 The token has to be a value of `PERSONAL_ACCESS_TOKEN` variable.